Dick Fosbury: College

 After the meet, Berny came up to me and said, "That's enough."
 That was the end of Plan A, on to Plan B. He would study what I was doing, film it, and even start to try to experiment and teach it to the younger jumpers.

 The national sports media began to take notice of the jumper from Oregon with the unusual style.
 He was on the cover of Track and Field News's February 1968 issue.
 Fosbury won the 1968 National Collegiate Athletic Association (NCAA) title using his new technique—the first of two consecutive titles—as well as the United States Olympic Trials.

 Fosbury continued to refine his technique, developing a curved, J-shaped approach run.
 This allowed him to increase his speed, while the final "curved" steps served to rotate his hips.
 As his speed increased, so did his elevation.
-Fosbury made little to no use of his arms at takeoff, failing to "pump" them upwards, keeping them down, close to his body: the next generation of floppers would add an arm pump.
+Fosbury made little to no use of his arms at takeoff, failing to "pump" them upwards, keeping them down, close to his body; the next generation of floppers would add an arm pump.
 Fosbury's key discovery was the need to adjust his point of takeoff as the bar was raised.
 His flight through the air described a parabola: as the bar went up in height, he needed more "flight time" so that the top of his arc was achieved as his hips passed over the bar.
-To increase "flight time," Fosbury moved his takeoff farther and farther away from the bar (and the pit).
-Jumpers have a natural tendency to be drawn in closer to the bar and it requires mental discipline to move out, rather than in.
+To increase "flight time", Fosbury moved his takeoff further and further away from the bar (and the pit).
 By way of comparison, classic straddle jumpers plant their take-off foot in the same place every time, less than one foot away from a line parallel with the bar.
 Photographs of Fosbury attempting heights above 7 ft show him taking off nearly 4 ft out from the bar.

 In the 1968 outdoor season, Fosbury won the Pac-8 Conference title and went on to win the NCAA championship at Berkeley, California, in mid-June with a jump of 7 ft 2.5 in.
 He duplicated those wins the following year.